mozilla/GSOC2020/proposals/common-voice-kiosk.md

 ## Project Details

 Common Voice is a crowdsourcing platform for collecting and aggregating voluntary voice clips.
 The team frequently attends conferences, events, and community gatherings to demo the project and to encourage participation.
-Right now the website is neither optimized for a tablet view, nor does it have a demo-friendly workflow.
+Right now the website is neither optimized for a tablet view nor does it have a demo-friendly workflow.

 Sample designs for a Kiosk mode can be [seen on Figma (not finalized)](https://www.figma.com/file/noKMY6aOXz9vwxlkO0XZEl/kiosk-mode-demo-tablet?node-id=0%3A1).
 The actual implementation details will be determined in collaboration between the student and the mentor (one possibility includes building a PWA).

 Here is a rough expected timeline for 12 weeks of work:

 * ~1 week: project setup, learning the codebase, meeting the team
-* ~2 weeks: scoping out project, researching and determining best approach
+* ~2 weeks: scoping out the project, researching and determining the best approach
-* ~2 weeks: working with UX leads to finalize desings
+* ~2 weeks: working with UX leads to finalize designs
 * ~4 weeks: active development based on finalized designs
 * ~2 weeks: QA and refinement
 * ~1 week: documentation, product demo, retrospective

 ## Additional Information

-Applicants from around the world are invited to apply, but you **must** be able to overlap with Eastern Standard Time working hours (9AM-6PM) for at least 2-3 hours each working day so that you can communicate effectively with the mentor.
+Applicants from around the world are invited to apply, but you **must** be able to overlap with Eastern Standard Time working hours (9 AM-6 PM) for at least 2-3 hours each working day so that you can communicate effectively with the mentor.